 Freshman Application Requirements

-United States and U.S. Territories:
+United States and U.S. Territories

 Accepting/Declining an Interview

-- We encourage applicants who wish to decline the interview to communicate this to the interviewer rather than to ignore the invitation.
+- Should you wish to decline an interview please communicate this to the interviewer rather than ignore the invitation.
 Declining an interview will not negatively impact your admission decision.

 - Please do not bring resumes, transcripts, test scores or other supplementary materials to share with interviewers.
 The interviewers are not provided this information by Stanford, and we ask that you do not provide it.